Donate books to help fund our work. Learn more→

 [ 7 ] Je weiter wir zurückgehen, finden wir es als etwas Moralisches, daß die Menschen in zusammengehörigen Stämmen sich heiraten, daß verwandtes Blut sich nur mit verwandtem Blute mischt.
 Diesen Prozeß können wir am besten klarlegen, wenn wir von einem Vergleich ausgehen, der, während alle andern Vergleiche hinken, etwas außerordentlich Treffendes hat.
 Ich möchte Ihnen da eine kleine Erzählung geben.

-[ 7 ] The further back we go, the more we find that it is considered moral for people in related tribes to marry, for related blood to mix only with related blood.
-We can best explain this process if we start from a comparison that, while all other comparisons are flawed, is extremely apt.
+[ 7 ] The further back we go, the more we find it to be a moral principle that people within related tribes marry one another, that related blood mixes only with related blood.
+We can best illustrate this process by starting with a comparison that, while all other comparisons fall short, has something extraordinarily apt about it.
 I would like to share a short story with you.

 [ 8 ] Sie kennen Anzengruber und Rosegger.
 Rosegger ist ein Dichter, der mit großer Hingabe seine Dorfgestalten schildert.
 Auch Anzengruber kennt seine Sache, er, der in dem Drama «Der Meineidbauer» in großartiger Weise die Bauern — also ähnliche Gestalten — auf die Bühne zu stellen vermag, so daß sie fest dastehen.
 Wir wissen, wie großartig plastisch sie dastehen im «Meineidbauer», im «Pfarrer von Kirchfeld» und andern.
 Nun gingen einmal Rosegger und Anzengruber miteinander spazieren, und Rosegger sagte: Ich weiß, daß du dir eigentlich nie die Bauern anschaust; du würdest sie vielleicht noch besser schildern, wenn du zu ihnen ins Dorf gingest. — Da sagte Anzengruber: Wenn ich das täte, würde ich vielleicht ganz und gar irre werden.
 Ich habe eigentlich nie Bauern näher kennengelernt; daß ich sie so schildern kann, rührt davon her, daß mein Vater, mein Großvater und alle meine Vorfahren Bauern waren, und dieses Bauernblut habe ich noch in mir.
 Aus diesem Bauernblut heraus schaffe ich meine Gestalten und kümmere mich nicht um die andern; das rumort sozusagen noch in meinem Blute!